lpcantwell

 Bio:

 Laureen is the Head of Access Services & Outreach at Colorado Mesa University’s Tomlinson Library and serves as liaison to the Business programs, among other responsibilities.
+She has a Master of Science in Library and Information Science from Drexel University (2011) and a PhD in Information Science from the University at Buffalo (2024).
 She has taught information literacy instruction for 10+ years, since being an intern with Reference & Instruction at UPenn while in graduate school at Drexel.
-Past publications include co-editing Memphis Noir (2015, Akashic Books); book chapters on digital badging (2018, Rowman & Littlefield) and misinformation and social media influencers (2021, ACRL); and articles on STEM outreach, librarians on IRBs, MOOCs, embedded librarianship, nursing and information literacy, curbside pickup services, and other topics of interest.
-Projects in progress include co-editing a book about librarian roles within IRBs/IACUCs through the Medical Library Association (Feb.
-2022, Rowman & Littlefield), co-editing a book about spatial literacy development and public health themes (date TBD, ACRL), and co-chairing a working group to develop an IL framework for nursing.
-She began working toward a PhD in Information Science through the SUNY at Buffalo in Fall 2020.
+Her publication history includes: > co-editing Memphis Noir (2015, Akashic Books) and Finding Your Seat at the Table: Roles for Librarians on Institutional Regulatory Boards and Committees (2022, Rowman & Littlefield), and editing (plus chapter contributions) Intersections in Healing: Academic Libraries and the Health Humanities (2024, Rowman & Littlefield); > book chapters on digital badging, health humanities and librarianship (incl. history of; bibliotherapy and literary caregiving; abolitionist healthcare; and outreach/podcasting), misinformation and social media influencers (2021, ACRL), libraries as curiosity-driving spaces (2023); and > articles about librarians and information literacy instruction as critical thinking activism; STEM subject area outreach; librarians on IRBs; MOOCs and libraries; nursing and information literacy; curbside pickup services; and other topics of interest.
+Projects in progress include co-editing a book about spatial literacy development and public health themes (due out summer 2024, ACRL), and co-chairing a working group to develop an IL framework for nursing.

 Yes, please display my email on my profile.: